Y’all, we just got a lot of stuff a couple of years ago.

+The Birmingham History Center Board identified Vulcan Park and Museum as an ideal steward of the collection early in its search for a new home.
 In January 2018, the boards of both the Birmingham History Center and Vulcan Park and Museum officially announced a merger of the two organizations.
-Now the Birmingham History Center Collection at Vulcan Park and Museum remains safely housed in climate-controlled storage, and artifacts from the collection are still rotating through displays around the city and in Vulcan Park and Museum’s Linn-Henley Gallery exhibits.
+The Birmingham History Center Collection at Vulcan Park and Museum remains safely housed in climate-controlled storage, and artifacts from the collection are still rotating through displays around the city and in Vulcan Park and Museum’s Linn-Henley Gallery exhibits.

 So what does this mean for Birmingham?
 The Jefferson County Historical Association’s forward-thinking dream of a comprehensive history museum for the city of Birmingham is still alive!
 Birmingham has many museums in the city, but Vulcan plans to tie all these stories together into one.
 Part of our mission is to “encourage exploration of the region,” and that’s what we do with our exhibits and will continue to do with the new collection.
 We want to engage visitors with the city’s overall history and then send them to other institutions and landmarks in the city to learn even more!